spikeekips/mitum-doc/readthedocs/docs/contest/case-draw.rst

 .. todo::

-    This section will be describied later.
+    This section will be described later.